werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 Each YAML file also preprocessed using [Go templates](https://golang.org/pkg/text/template/#hdr-Actions).

 With go templates user can:
- * generate different kubernetes specs for different cases;
+ * generate different Kubernetes specs for different cases;
  * parametrize templates with [values](#values) for different environments;
  * define common text parts as named Go templates and reuse them in several places;
  * etc.

 [Sprig functions](https://masterminds.github.io/sprig/) and [advanced functions](https://docs.helm.sh/developing_charts/#chart-development-tips-and-tricks), like `include` and `required`, can be used in templates.

-Also user can place `*.tpl` files, which will not be rendered into kubernetes specs.
+Also user can place `*.tpl` files, which will not be rendered into Kubernetes specs.
 These files can be used to store arbitrary custom Go templates and definitions.
 All templates and definitions from `*.tpl` files will be available for the use in the `*.yaml` files.

 #### Integration with built images

 To use docker images in the chart resources specs user must specify full docker images names including docker repo and docker tag.
 But how to specify images from `werf.yaml` given that full docker images names for these images depends on the selected tagging strategy and specified images repo?

-The second question is how to use [`imagePullPolicy` kubernetes parameter](https://kubernetes.io/docs/concepts/containers/images/#updating-images) together with images from `werf.yaml`: should user set `imagePullPolicy` to `Always`, how to pull images only when there is a need to pull?
+The second question is how to use [`imagePullPolicy` Kubernetes parameter](https://kubernetes.io/docs/concepts/containers/images/#updating-images) together with images from `werf.yaml`: should user set `imagePullPolicy` to `Always`, how to pull images only when there is a need to pull?

 To answer these questions werf has runtime functions, `werf_container_image` and `werf_container_env`.
 User must use these template functions to specify images from `werf.yaml` in the chart templates safely and correctly.